NandanNayak/K-Means-Clustering/README.md

 ###Project Description:

 In this project the k-means clustering algorithm is implemented to cluster the data set.
-For this project the data set used is taken from the UC Irvine Machine Learning Repository.
+For this project, the data set used is taken from the UC Irvine Machine Learning Repository.

 ###Format of data file: